Festival Hall (Melbourne): Configurations

 Prior to renovation, Festival Hall is used for seated events of up to 4,586 including the main floor or for up to 5,445 if the floor is used for standing, sight lines permitting.
 The addition of floor-to-ceiling curtains around the main floor and between the side sections allows seating for up to 1,741 people or 2,600 standing on the main floor.
 The main floor has an area of 288 m2, providing room for dining for up to 1,000 seated guests plus dance floor, and the stage offers a further 160 m2 of elevated space.

 Notable Appearances

 The Beatles played at the venue during their 1964 World Tour.
 Ringo Starr rejoined the group after being hospitalized with tonsillitis and was temporarily replaced by Jimmie Nicol.

+Ike & Tina Turner performed at Festival Hall during their first Australian tour on 27 February 1975.

 On 19 January 2007, Comedy Rock duo Tenacious D performed as part of their Pick of Destiny Tour, rock band T'N'T was opening act.

 On 29 November 2019, Juice Wrld performed at the venue in what would become his second-last show and final headline show before his death on 8 December 2019.

+On 26 and 27 January 2024, veteran punk band NOFX played their final Australian shows to a sold-out crowd at Festival Hall, 30 years after their first Australian tour.